zinja-coder/burp-quick-fuzzer-bambda/README.md

 > You can customize or extend the payload list directly in the script.
 > You can add/remove attacks types as well, i.e commenting out the payloads for invalid date will not perform that check.
+> When you can run scan and fuzz, comment out the technical payloads and quickly test for non-technical payloads like invalid emails.